 There is no cure for Meniere's disease.
 Treatment focuses on managing your symptoms.
 Talk with your doctor about the best treatment plan for you.
 Options may include one or more of the following:

 - Promptly begin replacing fluids lost to heat or exercise

 - Avoid medications that seem to bring on or worsen symptoms

 - Consider masking devices (white noise) to limit the effects of tinnitus

-smoke, talk to your doctor about how you can quit
+smoke, talk to your doctor about how you can

 - Take safety measures to avoid falling